ramyakandasamy7/shoppingAmplify/README.md

 ## Distribution of Work

-Ramya - I created Amplify backend environmen and connected the environment to basic front-end UI.
-I also added scanning functionality for store and the scanning functionality for products
+Jed - Jed did much of the UI design and table layouts as well as adding elements like taxes to transations.

-Raymond - Raymond added user authentication, the ability to view previously selected store, and shopping cart functionality using shared preferences
+Ramya - Ramya created Amplify backend environment and connected the environment to basic front-end UI (created the navigation graph and a few of the fragments).
+She added QR scanning functionality for store and QR scanning functionality for products

-Jed - Jed did much of the UI design
+Raymond - Raymond added user authentication, view transactions, and shopping cart functionality using shared preferences